Good Samaritans to the rescue as thousands of animals displaced by wildfires

 “You never know when the winds shift,” he said.
 “The winds are blowing away from us now but if they shifted, we could be vulnerable again.”

-Dan Sauvageau, a developer from Roseville, California, on Sunday raced 90 minutes north to Magalia in Butte County to help a friend evacuate his family of animals — a cat, a dog, three goats, one them pregnant, and a donkey.
+Dan Sauvageau, a developer from Roseville, California, on Sunday raced 90 minutes north to Magalia in Butte County to help a friend evacuate his family of animals — a donkey, a cat, a dog and three goats, one them pregnant.

 All the animals were safely evacuated to a farm in Chico.
 But when locals saw Sauvageau driving a heavy-duty GMC truck and a 16-foot-long livestock trailer, they drafted him into pet-saving services.